 -

-Season with salt, pepper and chili pepper (if using) to taste.
+Season with salt, pepper, and chili (if using) to taste.
 You can add a little water if the sauce becomes too thick.

 -